ScottJWalter/tasker-youtube-pushover/README.md

 1. [Download the XML file][21] to your device.
 2. Launch Tasker
 3. Make sure you're not in [**Beginner Mode**][22]
-4. Long-press on the `Home` icon (the default project) at the bottom of the screen.
+4. Long-press on the `Home` icon (the house) at the bottom left of the screen.
 5. Select **Import...**
 6. Find the XML file on your device and select it.
 7. **DONE**